AlphaWang/alpha-effective-java-3e/6_enums_and_annotations/item_34_use_enums_instead_of_int_constants.md

 - are a generalization of singletons.

 **Advantages:**
-- rectifying the deficiencies of int enums.
+- rectify the deficiencies of int enums.
     > 1. compile-time type safety.
     > 2. each type has its own namespace.
     > 3. ...